 6. Precision Medicine Will Change Public’s View on Healthcare Data

 Precision medicine and, more broadly, digital healthcare options are increasing data availability and access, which has led to changes in public opinions.
 There is evidence that the public is becoming more receptive to personalized health and lifestyle data signaled by the popularity of fitness tracking devices and watches.
 People want more of a say in the healthcare decision-making process, and the advances in the precision medicine field are allowing consumers the chance to give their input.
 The growing emphasis on consumer-based practices combined with precision medicine advances is providing increased transparency and more clarity about the costs of care of treatment.
 This contrasts with the previously utilized one-size-fits-all approach.

 Tools that enhance decision-making regarding precision medicine will help clinical practitioners decide what tests are necessary and how to apply genetic data to the results.
 Precision medicine will also prevent denial and delays for healthcare consumers.
 This will also influence the type of tests that will be ordered in the next five years.
 Increases in large panel tests can be expected over the next five years to look at a region of the gene as opposed to current tests that only look at a narrow range of genes.

 8. Better Choice of Antibiotics

-Currently doctors make educated guesses about which antibiotic to prescribe when a patient is sick, which can be life threatening in certain situations like sepsis.
-Instead of waiting days to tests for bacteria in a lab while the patient starts their antibiotic regimen, using precision medicine doctors can take blood samples and sequence the bacteria to pinpoint which one is making them sick.
+Currently, doctors make educated guesses about which antibiotic to prescribe when a patient is sick, which can be life-threatening in certain situations like sepsis.
+Instead of waiting days to test for bacteria in a lab, while the patient starts their antibiotic regimen, using precision medicine, doctors can take blood samples and sequence the bacteria to pinpoint which one is making them sick.
 This would save on time and will become more common in the coming years.

 9. Growth of Pharmacogenomics as a Research Focus